glysellin/glysellin/README.md

 ### Filling the cart

 To fill the cart, you can use the pre-built helper to create a simple "Add to cart" form that asynchronously updates user's cart contents.

-You must pass the helper a `Glysellin::Sellable` instance in order to make it work :
+You must pass the helper a `Glysellin::Sellable` instance :

 ```erb
 <%= add_to_cart_form(@sellable) %>
 ```

 ## Managing orders

 By default, being bound to Devise, Glysellin automatically generates anonymous users to bind orders to.
 You can choose to keep this behavior alone, or add real subscription in the ordering process or remove the default behavior to force users to create an account by switching off the default functionality in the initializer (default parameter is commented) :

 ```ruby
 # config/initializers/glysellin.rb